aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Manually define which marks the faction can use as a spawn point.
 - You can create a lot of spawn points for one or more factions.
 - Once the spawn points are created, the script will spawn the groups randomly through the faction spawns.
 - There is no re-spawn.
 Death is death.
-- All vehicle with turrets spawned by CSWR, their gunners will combat until the death, never leaving the vehicle, no matter the vehicle condition.
+- All vehicles with turrets spawned by CSWR, their gunners will combat until death, never leaving the vehicle, no matter the vehicle's condition.
 - Manually define which marks will be used as waypoints.
 - There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.
 - Once the destinations are created, the script will take care of taking (or not) the groups there, randomly.
-- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad, even vehicles.
+- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad, and even vehicles.
 - There are 3 infantry and 3 vehicle templates to customize for each faction: light squad; regular squad; heavy squad; light vehicle; regular vehicle; and heavy vehicle.
-- Manually define how many groups, what type of groups, if they will spawn chill or already aware, running etc.
+- Manually define how many groups, what type of groups if they will spawn calm or already aware, running, etc.
 - It does important you as editor set the movements through the field each group can consider randomly.
 - All vehicles and units spawned by CSWR are editable by Zeus if this skill is allowed.

 __